aleabodo/survival-pi-docs/docs/wiki/admin.md

 Please be careful with running these command!
 They can do irreversible damage and chaos when executed wrongly.

-- `/co rollback YoloBurny t:2h radius:20 b:shulker_box action:-block`\
-Rollback of YoloBurny removing a shulker box in a radius of 20 blocks within 2h of it happening.
+- Rollback of YoloBurny removing a shulker box in a radius of 20 blocks within 2h of it happening:
+    ```
+    /co rollback YoloBurny t:2h radius:20 b:shulker_box action:-block
+    ```
 - `/co l u:#tnt r:20`
 - `/co l u:#fire r:20`
 - `/irp restore`\